ROBOTIS-GIT/emanual/docs/en/software/rplus1/motion.md

 ##### Control Joints

-The number appeared on the robot are the ID of Dynamixel.
-If you place your mouse on the ID, the color of choosable Dynamixel is changed.
+The number appeared on the robot are the ID of DYNAMIXEL.
+If you place your mouse on the ID, the color of choosable DYNAMIXEL is changed.

 ![](/assets/images/sw/rplus1/motion/roboplus_motion_039.png)